-How CEOs & fund managers should prepare for COVID-19
+How CEOs & funds can prepare for COVID-19

 Over the last week, many CEOs, executives, and fund managers have asked me about the novel coronavirus outbreak (referred as COVID-19) and its possible timeline and effects on their business activities.